parscode-io/parscode.io/content/articles/_index.md

 ---

 {{< lead >}}
-Learn the ways of the Data Analyst.
+Learn the ways of a Data Analyst, with a side of programming.
 {{< /lead >}}

 This is where the fun begins!